Introduction:

 INSUFFICIENT FINISHERS

-If only 1 greyhound officially finishes the race, the dividend will be declared on that greyhound with any other.
+If only one greyhound officially finishes the race, the dividend will be declared on that greyhound with any other.

 VOID BETS